Bathurst Regional Council area

-The jobs to residents ratio for Bathurst Regional Council area in 2016/17 was 0.96, meaning that there were less jobs than resident workers.
-Arts and Recreation Services had the highest ratio (1.07), while the lowest ratio was found in Mining (0.25).
+The jobs to residents ratio for Bathurst Regional Council area in 2017/18 was 0.98, meaning that there were less jobs than resident workers.
+Rental, Hiring and Real Estate Services had the highest ratio (1.80), while the lowest ratio was found in Mining (0.17).

 A goal of economic development is often to maximise the employment opportunities locally, leading to a more socially and environmentally sustainable community.

 Employment capacity is a simple way of looking at whether Bathurst Regional Council area could theoretically provide jobs for all its residents if they were to choose to work locally.

 Employment capacity is simply the number of local jobs in an industry, divided by the number of local residents employed (anywhere) in that industry.
 A figure over 1.0 means there are more jobs available than residents employed in that industry.
 Under 1.0 means there are more residents employed than jobs available in that sector.